Azure/azure-sdk-for-net/sdk/workloads/Azure.ResourceManager.Workloads/tests/SetupInstructions.md

 # Setup Instructions

-This is a quick guide to running the tests in this repo.
+This is a quick guide to running the tests of Svi.

 ## SSH Keys